 As part of the Accelerated Bridge Program, over \$400 million in funding has been allocated to improving the conditions of structurally deficient bridges in the Lower Basin area of the Charles River.
-Created ninety years ago from tidal marshes and mud flats, the Charles River Basin operates as a complex transportation and linkage system.
-This area serves as a host to many historic and natural resources, including parks, shared use pathways, public boat landings, boat houses, recreational facilities and leading higher educational institutions.
-Bridge Rehabilitation
+Created 90 years ago from tidal marshes and mud flats, the Charles River Basin operates as a complex transportation and linkage system.
+This area serves as a host to many historic and natural resources, including parks, shared-use pathways, public boat landings, boat houses, recreational facilities, and leading higher-educational institutions.
+Bridge rehabilitation projects currently under construction or in design include the Craigie Dam Bridge and Craigie

-Projects currently under construction or in design include the Craigie Dam Bridge and Craigie Drawbridge, the Longfellow Bridge, the Boston University Bridge, Western Avenue Bridge, River Street Bridge and the Anderson Memorial Bridge, and Magazine Street Pedestrian Bridge.
+Drawbridge, Longfellow Bridge, Boston University Bridge, Western Avenue Bridge, River Street Bridge, Anderson Memorial Bridge, and Magazine Street Pedestrian Bridge.